Isac-Pederson/KitEshop/README.md

 # KitEshop
 I make a black market kitty trafficking app :) -

-In all seriousness this is for getting better at making images and forcing myself to recreate a boring apps to get better at this language yada yada blah blah somthin about animations !
+In all seriousness this is for getting better at making images and forcing myself to recreate boring apps to get better at Flutter yada yada blah blah somthin about animations !